 I didn’t expect finding a job to be this hard.

-But it’s these moments where we have the time to mess up, not get what we want, and try other things -the times where we think to ourselves “what am I doing, why is it like this, what should I do now”- that often lead us to where we want to be (or where we eventually realize we want to be).
+But it’s these moments where we have the time to mess up, not get what we want, and try other things -the times where we think to ourselves “what am I doing, why is it like this, what should I do now”- that eventually lead us to the best situations.

 Well, I’ve never been.